adrienchaton/neural_granular_synthesis/index.md

 <p align="center"> <img src="figures/granular_space.png"> </p>

 2D visualization (with Principale Component Analysis, *PCA*) of a learned grain space over individual pitched notes of orchestral instruments (from *SOL* dataset).
 Using latent dimensions of a Variational Auto-Encoder (*VAE*) as a substitute for acoustic descriptors allows for an invertible representation.
-Grains can be synthesized from any position, such as along a continuous free-synthesis path.
-A waveform is assembled by overlap-add of the grain sequence.
+Grains can be synthesized from any position, such as along a continuous free-synthesis path, and overlap-add into a waveform.
+A pitch target can be added.

 &nbsp;